 “I am not what happened to me, I am what I choose to become.”

-So I ask you to please, take the necessary steps toward a life of happiness and fulfillment as you are the pilot of your future.
+We are each able to take the necessary steps toward a life of happiness and fulfillment.

 5 Questions on Subjective Well-Being (SWB) Answered

-Does everyone have the same definition of subjective well-being (happiness)?
+1) Does everyone have the same definitions of SWB and happiness?

-Seeking happiness is a global desire (Suh & Koo, 2003), but research has found cultural differences on the perception of happiness.
+Seeking happiness is a global desire (Suh & Koo, 2003), but research has found cultural differences among perceptions of happiness.

-From another perspective, the buddhist practice of Soka Gakkai defines happiness as, “The robust sense of fulfilment one feels when bravely confronting hardship.
+From another perspective, the Buddhist practice of Soka Gakkai defines happiness as, “The robust sense of fulfillment one feels when bravely confronting hardship.
 It is that elevation of the spirit” (Ikeda, 2015).

-Once upon a time, a caveman felt a great sense of accomplishment when he succeeded at achieving goals related to survival, like hunting.
-That sense of achievement made him return each day to hunt, the ones who never felt the sense of necessity to hunt for food didn’t survive (Carr, 2007).
+Early humans felt great accomplishment when they succeeded in achieving goals related to survival, like hunting.
+That sense of achievement made them return each day to hunt, while the ones who never felt the sense of necessity to hunt for food didn’t survive (Carr, 2007).

-It seems that people today have an expectation of subjective well-being with hunting the latest car model, a beautiful house, a perfect wedding, or a good job position.
-People tend to spend a lot of energy, money, and effort on that even though the effect is always short.
+It seems that people today have an expectation of experiencing SWB when hunting for the latest car model, a beautiful house, a perfect wedding, or a good job position.
+People tend to spend a lot of energy, money, and effort on achieving those goals, even when the effect on SWB is short-lived.

-So then, where does subjective well-being lead us?
+3) So where does subjective well-being lead us?
 What are the correlations?

-Eid and Larsen (2008), created a marvelous compilation of scientific research related to the effects subjective well-being.
+Eid and Larsen (2008) compiled scientific research related to the effects of SWB.

-They found that people who increased their SWB also increased their productivity and performance at work, had more of an effective leadership, increased in creativity and life expectancy, had more satisfying social relationships, a higher self-esteem, and had a greater appreciation of other people.
+They found that people who increased their SWB also increased their productivity and performance at work, led more effectively, were more creative, had more satisfying social relationships, had higher self-esteem, and had a greater appreciation of other people.
 In addition, those people had lower rates of mental illness.

-Furthermore, people who try to have a more internal locus of control and optimism also tend to find ways to happiness faster (Diener, et al 1999).
+Furthermore, people who have a more internal locus of control and optimism also tend to find happiness faster (Diener, Suh, Lucas, & Smith, 1999).

-Important steps had been taken to understand the functional neuroanatomy of happiness.
-Brain regions important to the brain’s hedonic networks (related to pleasure or positive emotions) have been identified.
+Scientists are coming closer to understanding the functioning neuroanatomy of happiness.
+Researchers have identified regions of the brain important to its hedonic networks (related to pleasure or positive emotions).

-There is also some speculation that these regions are related to eudaimonic networks (cognitive appraisals of the meaning of life and life satisfaction).
-Studies have also confirmed that happiness activates brain regions associated with pleasure, positive appraisals of life satisfaction and meaning, and social connectedness (Kringelbach& Berridge, 2010).
+Studies have also confirmed that happiness activates brain regions associated with pleasure, positive appraisals of life satisfaction and meaning, and social connectedness (Kringelbach & Berridge, 2010).

 “Research has shown that positive emotions and interventions can bolster health, achievement, and resilience, and can buffer against depression and anxiety.
 While considerable research in neuroscience has focused on disease, dysfunction, and the harmful effects of stress and trauma, very little is known about the neural mechanisms of human flourishing.
 Creating this network of future leaders in positive neuroscience will change that.”

-Again, there are no set guidelines to experience a higher sense of subjective well-being, but there are factors that generally contribute to it.
+Again, there are no set guidelines on how to experience a higher SWB, but there are factors that generally contribute to it.

 The great thing about positive emotions is that they lead to more positive emotions.
-This blog points out achievable ways of attaining them: creating positive emotions outlines achievable steps to that end.
+This blog post about creating positive emotions outlines achievable steps to that end.

-One other popular method is to follow is the PERMA model, created by Seligman.
-I have created some practical exercises that you can put to use to increase your subjective well-being.
+Another popular method is to follow is the PERMA model, created by Seligman.
+Following that model, here are some practical exercises that you can put to use to increase your SWB.

-- Find gratitude for what happened in your day today.
-Take what didn’t work out as an opportunity to fix it tomorrow.
+- Start a gratitude journal.
+Find gratitude for what happened in your day today.
+Take what didn’t work out today as an opportunity to fix things tomorrow.

 - Observe your language.
-Try to switch every negative description or opinion with something positive.
-If you find yourself having a particularly bad day and can’t help but say something negative, end the sentence with “But I am grateful for…”.
+Try to switch each negative description or opinion with something positive.
+If you find yourself having a particularly bad day and can’t help but say something negative, end the sentence with “But I am grateful for…”

 - Being positive can be contagious.
 Try rephrasing negative comments or complaints around friends or family.
 Let them see the process of feeling positive.
 They will want to try it, too.

 - Before you get out of bed, take a moment to plan your day, and to answer the question, Why is it going to be an awesome day?